dali-lab/figma-workshop/README.md

 Vertical, horizontal, and corner-to-corner gradients stir repressed memories of the early 2000s, a time when website design was in its adolescent stage, rife with acne and body odor.
 If you want your site to look refined, a nice slant just off the horizontal can have a nice effect.

-To make one, select an element.
+**Strategy 1:** To make one, select an element.
 Click the square of the fill, which will pop up a color selector.
 In the dropdown at the top, change "solid" to "linear".
 Then, try to pick two colors that work together (hint: use [coolors](https://coolors.co/)!).
 Drag the nodes around the shape to adjust the direction of the gradient.

+**Strategy 2:** Instead of generating your own gradient, theres a website that's almost as dope af as coolors.
+It's called [Grabient](https://www.grabient.com/), and it has preset gradients that you can play around with that are super pretty.
+Go ahead and play around with the site a little until you find one you like.

 ### Image Manipulation
 If you want an image in the background instead of colors, you can get some nice stock photos thanks to the generous open-source copyright policies of [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).
 Go ahead and grab an image from there.